MicrosoftDocs/playfab-docs/playfab-docs/features/engagement/emails/using-a-rule-to-verify-a-contact-email-address.md

 ## Step 3 - Add a contact email to a player

 For this next step, you will need an existing player account.
-If you don't already have a player account, follow the instructions in [Getting Started with PlayFab](../../config/dev-test-live/getting-started-with-playfab.md).

 We add a contact email to the player using [AddOrUpdateContactEmail](xref:titleid.playfabapi.com.client.accountmanagement.addorupdatecontactemail).